How to travel to Ladakh under a budget of 20,000 INR

-Day 2: Arrive in Manali: You can easily get a guesthouse costing around INR 400-500 near Mall Road and Old Manali or you could book any of the youth hostels online.
+Day 2: Arrive in Manali: You can easily get a guesthouse costing around INR 400-500 near Mall Road and Old Manali or you could book a bunk bed in any of the youth hostels online.
 You can book hostels on www.hostelworld.com.

 Adding to that are those 10-minute halts at all the major engrossing locations on this stretch.

 Manali – Rohtang Pass – Chenab River – Koksar – Keylong – Bara-lacha La Pass – Sarchu – Nakee La Pass – Lachulung La Pass – Pang – Tanglang La Pass – Karu – Leh

 Day 4: Arrive in Leh: You will find many homestays which in my opinion are the best options to stay in Ladakh as they are easy on the pocket, beneficial to the locals, and conveniently accessible.
 The price for a homestay ranges from 450 INR for a single room to 800 INR for a double.
 My personal favorite home-stay in Leh was at Greenland Guest House on Changspa Road, near the Changspa Bridge opposite Cafe de Leh.
 Call on 0198-822-53156 to book your stay.

 Day 5: Explore Leh.
 Fall in for a jaunt of exploration with beautiful stopovers like the Leh Palace, Leh Market, Jama Masjid, Shanti Stupa, Hall of Fame, or maybe just a walk around this lovely town.